SuleimanFarah/sunpy/ORG/Coordination-Meeting-2022-Notes.md

 * Everything is being developed openly [(github)](https://github.com/HERMES-SOC)

 * Space physics does not typically use WCS, so no real need for NDCube
-    * if we want interoperability between in-situ, we need to think about how we develop wcs-driven data conatiners for remote sensing.
+    * if we want interoperability between in-situ, we need to think about how we develop wcs-driven data containers for remote sensing.

 * Steve: someone should maintain a set of package templates that do not necessarily depend on sunpy
     * send them all to stuart

-* There should be an instrument specific package template as requirments are different for analysis packages and instrument packages.
+* There should be an instrument specific package template as requirements are different for analysis packages and instrument packages.

 * Steve: We consider our userbase as people running locally, but we also have to consider people running on the cloud, and this is something we should think about, especially about running environments (and dev environments) on docker.